Shiramine Shrine: Kanpei-sha

 In 1871, the Kanpei-sha (官幣社) identified the hierarchy of government-supported shrines most closely associated with the Imperial family.
 The kampeisha were shrines venerated by the imperial family.
 This category encompasses those sanctuaries enshrining emperors, imperial family members, or meritorious retainers of the Imperial family.
-Up through 1940, the mid-range of Imperial shrines or Kanpei-chūsha (官幣中社) included the shrine; and it was then known as Shiramine-gū In 1940, Shiramine's status was changed to Kanpei-taisha (官幣大社), which is the highest rank; and since then, it has been known as Shiramine jingū.
+Up through 1940, the mid-range of Imperial shrines or Kanpei-chūsha (官幣中社) included the shrine; it was then known as Shiramine-gū.
+In 1940, Shiramine's status was changed to Kanpei-taisha (官幣大社), which is the highest rank; since then, it has been known as Shiramine jingū.